Salvinia molesta: Growing conditions

-Salvinia molesta reproduces only by asexual reproduction, but it is capable of growing extremely quickly, starting from small fragments and doubling in dry weight every 2.2–2.5 days.
-It grows from fragments that have broken off or dormant buds that have been detached from the main plant.
-Each node has five buds, so the potential for rapid spread is high.
-It also produces spores that are genetically defective and do not produce viable offspring.
+S. molesta reproduces by asexual reproduction.
+It is capable of growing extremely quickly, starting from small fragments and doubling in dry weight every 2.2–2.5 days.
+The fern can grow from fragments or dormant buds that have been detached from the main plant.
+Each node can produce up to five buds, allowing the plant to spread rapidly under favorable conditions.
+The plant also generates genetically defective spores that do not produce viable offspring.

-Salvinia molesta prefers to grow in slow-moving waters such as those found in lakes, ponds, oxbow lakes, streams, ditches, marshes, and rivers.
-It prefers nutrient-rich waters such as those found in eutrophic water or those polluted by wastewater.
-It does not usually grow in brackish or salty waters, but has been reported in streams with a tidal flow in southeast Texas.
-It copes well with dewatering, and while it prefers to grow in moderate temperatures, it will tolerate low or very high temperatures.
-The United States Geological Service believes that it could grow in zones 7a, 8, 9, and 10 of the USDA Plant Hardiness Map.
+S. molesta prefers to grow in areas of slow-moving water, such as those found in lakes, ponds, oxbow lakes, streams, ditches, marshes, and rivers.
+It prefers nutrient-rich waters, and thrives in bodies of water that are eutrophic or polluted by wastewater.
+The fern usually does not grow in brackish or salty water, but its presence has been reported in streams with a tidal flow in southeast Texas.
+It can tolerate dewatering, as well as exposure to low or very high temperatures, although it prefers to grow in moderate temperatures.
+The United States Geological Service has highlighted zones 7a, 8, 9, and 10 of the USDA Plant Hardiness Map as possible regions of growth for the fern.

-Environmental conditions can have a strong effect on this plant.
-S. molesta can survive on a mud bank for a short period of time, but because of the dry conditions, it cannot survive there permanently.
-It grows best at a pH of 6–7.7 and at a water temperature of 20–30 C. Growth can be increased in high light intensities.
-S. molesta cannot grow in high salt concentrations due to the increase in salt causing a decrease in chlorophyll.
+The survivability of individual S. molesta specimens is heavily dependent on environmental conditions.
+It can survive on a mud bank for a short period of time, but will eventually wither and die due to the dry conditions.
+The fern grows best at a pH of 6–7.7, and at a water temperature of 20–30 C. S. molesta has been observed to grow quickly when exposed to high-intensity light sources.
+However, the plant cannot grow in water with high salt concentrations, as the increased salt levels cause a decrease in chlorophyll production.

 Distribution

-Salvinia molesta is native to Brazil, but is now widely distributed in tropical and subtropical areas.
-This floating fern is known for its capability to take over large bodies of slow-moving fresh water.
-S. molesta has been naturalized in Texas and Louisiana, but has now also been found and reported in Alabama, Mississippi, Florida, and Georgia.
+S. molesta is native to Brazil, but is now widely distributed in global tropical and subtropical climate zones.
+It is known for taking over large bodies of slow-moving fresh water.
+S. molesta has been naturalized in Texas and Louisiana, and has also been observed and reported in Alabama, Mississippi, Florida, and Georgia.
 It can also be found where the lower Colorado River borders Arizona and California.
-"While S. molesta rapidly colonizes new states, current populations are too small to assess, but have been targeted for eradication".
-The naturalized regions of Texas have 14 drainage basins that contain infested water bodies; these are used as impoundments on tributaries that flow near federally protected wetlands.
-In October 2020 Texas Parks and Wildlife detected S. molesta on Lone Star Lake while surveying fish populations.
+The regions of Texas where S. molesta is naturalized contain a total of 14 drainage basins with infested water bodies; these basins are used as impoundments on tributaries that flow near federally protected wetlands.
+In October 2020, the Texas Parks and Wildlife Department detected specimens of S. molesta in the Lone Star Lake within the city of Marshall while surveying fish populations.